Skip to main content Skip to navigation

 What is the role of a Fellow?

 Fellows take on institutional or Faculty roles that embed good practice in learning and teaching across the University.
 This can take many forms.
 Staff and Student Fellows can take part in exchanges, projects, learning circles, proposing teaching and learning policy or develop new academic practice that enhance the student experience and student outcomes.
-They also represent the academic ‘teaching’ voice at Warwick by taking part in the formal governance of the University of Warwick, for instance by joining committees, sub committees and working groups.
+They also take part in the formal governance of the University of Warwick, for instance by joining committees, sub committees and working groups and have a role in disseminating the wider work of the Academy across their Department, Service or Networks.

 Fellows will be able to develop expertise in areas of interest to them and seek to develop influence within the institution to enhance practice and policy.
 They will also have the opportunity to inform our strategic and practical thinking on learning and teaching at Warwick, as and when new challenges or ambitions arise.